Leagify/prospect-scraper-dt2021/README.md

 Some limited error checking is included to verify whether the school matches up to a pre-existing list of schools and the states they are found.

-This program is written in .NET Core 3.1.
+This program is written in .NET 5.

 For the previous year, this project existed in two separate projects, one for the [big board](https://github.com/Leagify/scrapysharp-dt2020), and one for the [mock draft](https://github.com/Leagify/mockdraft-2020).
 Part of these projects were made possible by the help of Hacktoberfest.